Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Terminology Definition

 \subsection{Three Conceptual Layers about Story}

 The terminology used to talk about stories in related literature, such as ``narrative'' and ``discourse'' is usually used ambiguously and hard to clarify without a specific context.
 Accurately understanding these terms lays the foundation for comprehending and properly discussing related works and analyzing story structure.
-Here we present their definitions from the narratological standpoint.
+Here we present their definitions from the narratological standpoint (adapted to use clearly distinct terms not focused only on text).
 There are three conceptual levels regarding stories: \textit{fabula}, \textit{plot}, and \textit{discourse} \cite{Narratology,Fabula}.
 Figure~\ref{fig:fabula} provides a top-down illustration of them. \begin{itemize} \item \textbf{Fabula}.
 Fabula defines the space of possible events in a story world and their logical order \cite{castricato-etal-2021-fabula}.
-It is an intricate causal network \cite{Fabula}.
+It can be seen as an intricate causal network \cite{Fabula}.
 Besides, it regulates story elements such as places and characters. \item \textbf{Plot}.
 A plot consists of a specific chain of events in a fabula and its constituent elements.
 It is self-contained, logically coherent, and thematically consistent.
 Given the same fabula, many different plots can take place. \item \textbf{Discourse}.
 One story can be presented to readers with various narrative manipulations or media.
 Discourse\footnote{In the studies by Mieke \cite{Narratology} and Swartjes \cite{Fabula}, they call the \textit{discourse} level \textit{narrative text} and \textit{presentation} layer. } is a particular way of storytelling \cite{white1990content}.
 It can completely change the effect of a story on readers.
-This level is the direct one which readers interface with. \end{itemize}
+This level is what readers directly interface with. \end{itemize}

-It is worth mentioning that the term \textit{fabula}, a strong feature in the formalism-based era, has been somewhat fading away from automatic story generation literature.
-But it still appears in studies requiring meticulous constraints and order of plots \cite{cantoni2020procedural,Ware_fabula,santos2022changing}.
-Most automatic story generation works focus on tasks at the \textit{discourse} level, such as story generation given a starting sentence and story ending generation.
-While some other story generation tasks touch on the \textit{plot} level, such as story generation given a list of plot lines or keywords and plot-filling task.
+With the rise of deep learning and large language models, which empowers a more open-world approach and less restricted scenarios, the \textit{fabula} layer has been much less often targeted in more recent automatic story generation literature.
+However, it remains important in studies requiring meticulous constraints and order of plots \cite{cantoni2020procedural,Ware_fabula,santos2022changing}.